Skip to Main Content

 General Policies

-As part of the Zuckerberg College of Health Sciences, the Clinical Laboratory Sciences (Clinical Science and Medical Laboratory Science options), Applied Biomedical Sciences (Clinical Science and Medical Laboratory Science options) and Nutritional Science programs have the following academic policies for students to successfully progress in and complete the baccalaureate program.
+As part of the Zuckerberg College of Health Sciences, the Applied Biomedical Sciences, Nutritional Science, and Pharmaceutical Sciences programs have the following academic policies for students to successfully progress in and complete the baccalaureate program.

-Students who are freshman in the curriculum will receive a warning letter the first time they fail to meet these academic requirements.
-Sophomore year students and higher who fail to meet the criteria for the first time and freshman who fail to meet the criteria for the second time will receive a letter dismissing them from the program with the right to appeal.
-The student appeal will be considered by a Department Professional Review Committee.
+First-year students in the curriculum will receive an Academic Warning letter the first time they fail to meet the academic requirements outlined below, which vary by program.
+Sophomore year students and higher who fail to meet the criteria for the first time, and first-year students who fail to meet the criteria for the second time, will receive a Dismissal Warning letter, which allows them to continue in the program under conditional status whereby an additional violation will lead to dismissal from their program, with the right to appeal to the Associate Dean of the college.
 Granting an appeal request is not automatic and the decision will be based on the likelihood of future success of the student in the major.
-A student with a successful appeal will be reinstated into the program on probation with conditions to be met by a certain deadline.
+A student with a successful appeal will be reinstated into the program under continued conditional status and any additional violations will result in dismissal without the right to appeal.

 Department Academic Policies